Shusuke Ioku

 井奥 崇輔

 Welcome to my website.
 I am a Ph.D. candidate in Political Science at the University of Rochester, specializing in historical political economy and conflict studies.
-My research examines state formation, state-building processes, and state repression through a combination of formal theory and micro-level historical data.
-I focus particularly on how patterns of popular resistance shape state development and how state repression strategies, in turn, influence forms of popular resistance.
+My research explores state formation, state-building processes, and state repression through the integration of formal theory with micro-level geographic and personal data.
+My current research topics range from the mechanisms of state subversion from both below and above to the strategic interplay between state repression and dissident responses.

 Email: sioku[at]ur.rochester.edu